efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 and train the network with cross-entropy loss.

-###Is general algorithms appropriate for summarizing episodes?**
+### Is general algorithms appropriate for summarizing episodes?

 **No!** Narratives (such as movies and TV shows) present a different and more complex structure.
-They tend to deliver information piecemeal and the direction of the story changes direction multiple times as events unfold.
-Both cognitive analysis and screenwriting theory suggest that humans and automatic approaches alike should access a high level structure delineated by central events in order to understand/write/summarize a story.
+They deliver information piecemeal and the direction of the story changes multiple times as events unfold.
+Both cognitive analysis and screenwriting theory suggest that humans and automatic approaches alike should access a high level structure delineated by central events in order to understand, create or summarize a story.

 Hence, <u>we hypothesize that general summarization algorithms cannot be transferred directly from clean, straightforward articles to messy, complex and entangled stories, such as TV episodes</u>.

-**Our solution: Narrative structure**
+### Our solution: Incorporating narrative structure

-We aim at exploiting the underlying narrative structure of the CSI episodes for facilitating summarization.
+**How is narrative structure defined?**

 According to screenwriting theory [4], all films and TV shows independently of their genre have a common high-level structure.
 In order for a story to be compelling, certain key events, called turning points (TPs) should be present in specific points of the story.
 These key events further segment the story into meaningful semantic sections (i.e., acts).